-What are the rides at Epcot?
+What are the best rides at Epcot?
 Disney World has done a lot in recent years to expand the choice of rides at Epcot.
 This Disney park is probably the most misunderstood of any of the four theme parks.
 Each of the others has a strong idea related to it.
 However, Epcot has often, but unfairly, been seen as the one which is just a little difficult to define.
 Sure, we know it was based on Walt Disney’s Experimental Prototype Community of Tomorrow.
 However, somehow the fact that Epcot has some excellent rides and attractions gets a little mixed up along the way.

 What Are the Rides at Epcot?